 Isaac Newton said, “If I have seen further it is by standing on the shoulders of Giants.”
-We all get our ideas from other people and citation is crucial for naming the intellectual giants upon whose foundation we stand.
-It helps in several ways:
+We all get our ideas from other people and we need to cite those intellectual sources, whether they be giants or midgets, upon whose foundation we stand.
+Citation helps writers in several ways:

-- Your readers will take you more seriously because citation helps you show that you have done your homework.
+- It makes your readers take you more seriously because citation helps you show that you have done your homework.

-- Your readers will understand the intellectual school that has helped you develop your thoughts.
-They will regard you differently if your citations are all from Fox News versus all from academic journals.
+- They help readers gauge the validity of your material.
+They will regard your reliability differently if your citations are all from Fox News versus academic journals.

-- Your readers can read some of your sources for themselves to help them understand your ideas better by learning some context of where they came from.
+- It helps readers find more depth because they can read some of your sources for themselves to help them understand your ideas better and learn context about where they came from.

 If you want to cite printed resources that are not available online, APA or MLA are some of the best ways to communicate the necessary information.
 This is becoming increasingly uncommon.
 For example, it is usually easy to find the exact edition of most books at Google Books or Amazon and link to that online description.
 All that needs to be added to the hyperlink is the page number (or chapter) of the specific reference.
 For example, I might link to Chapter 15 of Kate Turabian’s Manual for Writers of Research Papers, Theses, and Dissertations which has an excellent introduction to old-style print citations.
 Although my link will only go to the Google Books home page for the 2007 edition of the book, anyone could use that site to browse through Chapter 15 if she wants to read it for herself.
 It is important to add specific details about what part of the website is most relevant to the reference that the hyperlink goes to.
 One way to do that is to combine APA-style citations and hyperlinks.
 For example, I could suggest that Turabian only mentions the word hyperlink on a single page (2007, p.
 294).
 Here I used an APA-style parenthetical citation and made that into a hyperlink.
 That provides some of the best of both worlds.